insin/nwb/README.md

 ## Features

 - A `devDependency`, not a boilerplate - manage your base development setup with a version number.
-- Supports development of web apps and npm modules, with specific tooling for React projects.
+- Supports development of web apps and npm modules, with specific tooling for React apps and components.
-- ES6 with Babel 5.
+- Use ES6/ES2015 and experimental JavaScript features with Babel 6.
-- Webpack preconfigured to load JavaScript, CSS, images, font resources and JSON.
+- Webpack preconfigured to load JavaScript, CSS, images, font resources and JSON files.
 - PostCSS with `autoprefixer`.
 - Plugin modules which add [`.scss`](https://github.com/insin/nwb-sass), [`.less`](https://github.com/insin/nwb-less) and [`.styl`](https://github.com/insin/nwb-stylus) loading support.
-- Separate CSS loading configuration for dependencies from `node_modules/`.
+- Separate CSS loading configuration for dependencies from `node_modules/`, should you need it.

 **Development:**